gonzofish/angular-librarian/MIGRATION.md

 ### <a id="v1"></a>1.0.0

 Older projects that upgrade to v1.0.0 should make sure that the `np` library is removed from the local project and installed globally.
+When Angular upgraded to version 5, it upgraded RxJS to v5.5.x--the `np` library will break if it uses RxJS past 5.4.3.

 To ensure `np` is not installed locally, after upgrading Librarian (see above):

 1. Check that it is not installed:
     > ```shell